-Twenty employees assigned to NAMA were placed on garden leave during 2020 (2019: Thirty-one).
+Thirty-three employees assigned to NAMA were placed on garden leave during 2021 (2020: Twenty).
 This does not represent an incremental cost for the Agency but instead forms part of the overall Agency salary cost that would have been incurred regardless of the decision to place the relevant staff on garden leave.
-The average period of garden leave under the VRS was three months (2019: three months).
-In addition to those accepted for the VRS, one employee (2019: two) was placed on garden leave during 2020.
-The period of garden leave for the staff member was three months (2019: one month).
-The decision on whether to place the staff member on garden leave was made on a case-by-case basis and included consideration, inter alia, of the person's role within the Agency and the person's new employer.
+The average period of garden leave under the VRS was three months (2020: three months).
+In addition to those accepted for the VRS, two employees (2020: one) were placed on garden leave during 2021.
+The average period of garden leave for these staff members was one months (2020: three months).
+The decision on whether to place these staff members on garden leave was made on a case-by-case basis and included consideration, inter alia, of the person's role within the Agency and the person's new employer.